EnvironmentalDashboard/buildingos-api-daemons/README.md

     ALTER TABLE `daemons`
       ADD PRIMARY KEY (`pid`);
     ```
     Note that if you run multiple instances of `buildingosd` on multiple machines, `pid` can not be used as the primary key as it is possible for a two programs running on two different machines to have the same `pid`.

 - `meters` (stores meter meta data such as meter names)

-    ```
+    ```sql
     CREATE TABLE `meters` (
       `id` int(11) NOT NULL,
       `org_id` int(11) NOT NULL DEFAULT '0',